shivam6862/Map-My-Food/README.md

 <h2 align="center">Map my food</h2>

   <p align="center">
-   Map My Food is a comprehensive food order application built using React.
+   Map My Food is a full-stack food order application built using React for the frontend, Node.js for the backend, and MongoDB for the database.
 With its responsive design and global state management, it offers a seamless and user-friendly experience for customers to explore and order food from various restaurants.
     <br />
     <br />
     <a href="https://github.com/shivam6862/Map-My-Food/issues">Report Bug</a>